California’s largest utility started intentionally shutting off power to customers Wednesday to prevent its equipment from setting off fires.

 The Camp Fire killed 85 people and destroyed thousands of structures was started by electrical lines owned by PG&E. The company filed for bankruptcy in January as it came under pressure from billions of dollars in claims tied to deadly wildfires.

-To avoid being blamed for another wildfire, some utilities have decided to cut power during high winds when the fire risk is elevated.
-In addition to PG&E, utility company Southern California Edison has also turned off power in the past in affected areas.
+In addition to PG&E, utility company Southern California Edison has also turned off power in affected areas.

 Gov. Gavin Newsom has said the state could take over the utility if it does not pull itself out of bankruptcy by the middle of next year.

 “PG&E as we know it may or may not be able to figure this out.
 If they cannot, we are not going to sit around and be passive,” Newsom said.
 “If Pacific Gas and Electric is unable to secure its own fate and future … then the state will prepare itself as backup for a scenario where we do that job for them.”